freedomofpress/securedrop-docs/docs/admin/maintenance/server_updates.rst

 SecureDrop servers check for updates automatically, and install updates without any manual action or intervention within 24 hours of each new SecureDrop release.

-`The current SecureDrop server version number is available at securedrop.org. <https://securedrop.org/>`__
+`The latest SecureDrop server version number is available at securedrop.org. <https://securedrop.org/>`__

 Manual updates
 --------------